 hardship and sorrow, but when

-Jesus died and broke the curse of sin, we received an inheritance.
-Now those who believe in
+Jesus died and broke the curse of sin, we have come to share the inheritance

-Jesus will partake of the First Resurrection that is devoid of the curse.
+of our brother, Jesus.
+Now those who believe in Christ will partake of the First Resurrection that is devoid of the curse.
 Then God

 will create a new heavens and a new earth and give it to a new race of man,

 and we will reign over them.
-He will even invite man to sit on
+He will even invite man to sit on His Father's

-the throne of His Father next to Christ at His right-hand, something He never
+throne at His right-hand, something He never

 Mat 28-8